Modernizr/grunt-modernizr/README.md

 When you're ready to build, `grunt-modernizr` will crawl your project for Modernizr test references and save out a minified, uglified, customized version using only the tests you've used in your JavaScript or (S)CSS.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-modernizr`
+Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with: `npm install grunt-modernizr`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js`:

 ```javascript
 grunt.loadNpmTasks("grunt-modernizr");